vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 The management cluster is a Kubernetes cluster that runs Cluster API operations on a specific cloud provider to create and manage workload clusters on that provider.
 The management cluster is also where you configure the shared and in-cluster services that the workload clusters use.

-You can deploy the Management cluster in two ways:
+You can deploy the management cluster in two ways:

 - Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.
-This is the recommended method if you are installing a Tanzu Kubernetes Grid Management cluster for the first time.
+This is the recommended method if you are installing a Tanzu Kubernetes Grid management cluster for the first time.
 The Tanzu Kubernetes Grid installer is tailored to a vSphere environment.
 - Create and edit YAML configuration files to deploy a management cluster with the CLI commands.

 ![TKG installer user interface for vSphere](img/tko-on-vsphere-nsx/image19.png)